MCDevKit/jsonte/README.md

 # jsonte

-JSON Templating Engine (jsonte for short) is a simple templating engine for JSON.
+The JSON Templating Engine (abbreviated as jsonte) is a streamlined templating engine specifically designed for JSON.
-It is designed to be used in Minecraft Bedrock addons, which require large amounts of JSON, that is often easy to generate with a bit of script.
-It includes its own query language.
+It is optimized for use in Minecraft Bedrock addons, which frequently demand extensive JSON that can often be conveniently generated using a modest amount of scripting.
+Notably, jsonte incorporates its own query language.

 ### [Online demo](https://mcdevkit.com/json)